joinpursuit/Pursuit-Core-Web/html_css_dom/css_display_position_zind/README.md

 * position
 * z-index

-## Lesson
+# 1. Introduction

-### Display
+Elements have a vareity of different display qualities that we can use to customize its appearance and position on the screen.
+Here, take a look at some of the more common ones that you might come across, as well as looking further into the `z-index`.

-There are many different display qualities that an element can have.
-Let's take a look at some of the more common ones that you might come across.
+# 2. The display property

-#### display: block;
+## display: block;

 The element generates a block element box, generating line breaks both before and after the element when in the normal flow.
 To see this, paste the following code into a display.html file and display.css file.
 You should see that each element stretches all the way across the screen.
 A block will always try to have a width of 100% inside its parent container.